pennersr/django-allauth/README.rst

 ACCOUNT_AUTHENTICATION_METHOD (="username" | "email" | "username_email")
   Specifies the login method to use -- whether the user logs in by entering his username, e-mail address, or either one of both.
+Note that if you set this to "email" and you enable the Django admin interface, you will need to log in using an email address there too.

 ACCOUNT_EMAIL_CONFIRMATION_ANONYMOUS_REDIRECT_URL (=settings.LOGIN_URL)
   The URL to redirect to after a successful e-mail confirmation, in case no